Estrobolome: The Gut Microbiota and Estrogen Dominance

 Support liver health: prioritize liver support since it helps detox and eliminate excess estrogen via the Phase 1 and Phase 2 liver detox pathways.
 This is to prevent estrogen recirculating.

-Sluggish Phase 1/2 liver detox impairs hormone clearance & contributes to estrogen dominance + PMS symptoms.
+Sluggish phase 1/2 liver detox impairs hormone clearance & contributes to estrogen dominance + PMS symptoms.

 - Reduce exposure to xenoestrogens (BPA, phthalates, plastic use)